 The nuts and bolts of our safety plan:

 The Portland Bridge Swim will be held in the Willamette River.
 The Swim will begin at Sellwood Riverfront Park and end at Cathedral Park.
 To avoid as much boat traffic as possible, it will begin at 7:30 AM and the course will run along the East side of the river, rather than the center.
-Permits to hold the event have been requested from the Portland Parks and Recreation Department (for access to the parks) and from the U.S. Coast Guard (for access to the river).
+Permits to hold the event are obtained from the Portland Parks and Recreation Department (for access to the parks) and from the U.S. Coast Guard (for access to the river).
 The U.S. Coast Guard will issue a broadcast to commercial boats, alerting them to the event and the presence of swimmers in the water.

 Each entrant will be required to be accompanied by a support kayaker carrying food, water and a life jacket for the swimmer.
 Swimmers will be provided with bright, neon swim caps to improve visibility in the river.
 Each support kayaker will be provided with a race bib and orange vest, which must be worn at all times.

 Maps of the course, with the locations of motorboats and places to exit the river will be displayed at the race start.
 The course will be discussed during the pre-race briefing.

 In addition to the support kayakers, Race Officials in kayaks will be present within the swimmer area to monitor progress, ensure compliance with race rules, and assist in an emergency.
 Spotting/safety motorboats with first responders on board will be patrol along the outside of the course.

 In the event of a health or safety problem, the Race Official will investigate and notify the Safety Coordinator by radio.
 If necessary, the Safety Coordinator will dispatch one or more motorboats to the location to assist and/or request assistance by emergency personnel.
 The patient will be taken to an exit point for transportation to an emergency room, urgent care, etc. as the situation requires.